 2 For then would they not have ceased to be offered?
 For the worshipers, once purified, would have had no more consciousness of sins.

 3 But in those sacrifices there is a reminder of sins every year.

 4 For it is not possible that the blood of bulls and goats could take away sins.

 But when the fullness of time came, God presented to mankind His perfect sacrifice for sins and His divine antidote to the poison of sin flowing in man’s veins.

 The angels and all the host of heaven rose up and gazed in amazement as Jesus Christ – God’s perfect sacrifice for sins was born in the manger.

 After about 30 years of dwelling among us, perfectly revealing God’s true person, nature and character, and teaching and demonstrating to us how God intended us to live and reign on earth, Jesus was offered on the cross as a perfect offering or propitiation for our past, present and future sins.

 1 John 4:9-10 – NKJV

 9 In this the love of God was manifested toward us, that God has sent His only begotten Son into the world, that we might live through Him.

-God has no other sacrifice for sins for anyone who rejects Jesus Christ – God’s perfect sacrifice for sins, who was once for all offered on the cross about 2000 years ago.
+God has no other sacrifice for sins for anyone who rejects Jesus Christ – God’s perfect sacrifice for sins, who was once for all offered on the cross.